Me mōhio ki ngā iwi

 Additional information

-These additional resources will also help grow your knowledge and understanding of the iwi and hāpu of the region.
+These additional resources will also help grow your knowledge and understanding of the iwi and hapū of the region.

 Auckland Plan 2050

-The Auckland Plan 2050 contains a wealth of information including:
+The Auckland Plan 2050 contains:

 Te Puni Kōkiri

-HINT: use the local authority - Auckland Council filter to find information on the 19 iwi and hāpu of Tāmaki Makaurau.
+HINT: use the local authority - Auckland Council filter.

 Shoreline Adaptation Plans

-To create area specific plans, local iwi and hāpu are consulted.
-The information that iwi and hapu have provided in each plan may help you better understand your local area from a mana whenua perspective.
+Local iwi and hapū are consulted to create area-specific shoreline adaptation plans (SAPs).
+The information they have provided in each plan may help you better understand your local area from a mana whenua perspective.
+This information includes, but is not limited to, their aspirations for coastal management now and in the future and expectations around engagement.

 • cultural context and information